Discount Tire’s Amazing Customer Service

 Make every interaction with the customer a positive one.
 It is possible if you try hard enough.

-Leave them impressed with your approach to solving their problem.
-You can bet that impression will be shared with others.
+Leave them so impressed with your approach to solving their problem that they will share their experience.

 Always remember without your clients/customers your business is nothing.
 So act accordingly!